AnjaliSharma1234/Personal-Advisor-React-App/README.md

 ## Tutorial Blog Post

+### Introduction and Building a web app

 The following is my tutorial blog post on ["Learn React by building an App — React Functionalities Explained"](https://medium.com/mobile-web-dev/learn-react-by-building-a-to-do-app-react-functionalities-explained-74f466e9396).
 Follow the instructions, fork this repo and build your web app.

+### Deploying the web app to Github Pages

+The following is my tutorial blog post on ["How to build and deploy a React app to Github pages in less than 5 minutes"](https://medium.com/@anjalisharmaaa/how-to-build-and-deploy-a-react-app-to-github-pages-in-less-than-5-minutes-d6c4ffd30f14).
+Follow the instructions, build your web app and deploy it to make a great website out of it.

 ## Project Admin